 \subsection{Acknowledgements}

 This project is based on the master thesis of PB written from January 2020 to June 2020 at ETH Zurich under the supervision of AJ and PC.
-This work has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics Münster: Dynamics--Geometry--Structure.
+This work has been supported by the Ministry of Culture and Science NRW as part of the Lamarr Fellow Network.
+Moreover, this work has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics Münster: Dynamics--Geometry--Structure.